dalbay/Express_Tutorial/README.md

 - create the variable with a colon in the URL with any name  ```app.get('/api/v1/tours/:id', (request, response) => {```
 - we can access the variable with the assigned value to it with the params property; params are all the variables in the URL - ```request.params```.
 - Node that we can create as many variables as we want in the URL with a **/:variable_name**, and define the values by adding them to the enpoint.
+- We could also make the parameters optional by adding a ? to the end of the variable name, like **/:variable_name?**.
+This way if we no longer have to specify it at the endpoint.
 ```JavaScript
 // Define a Route to GET ONE Tour by defining a variable:
 app.get('/api/v1/tours/:id', (request, response) => {